gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 at 4.7 years (the R code below shows the overall mean of *Years* is 4.7).
 While the hypotheses focus on the means, the model also contains assumptions about the distribution of the responses -- specifically that the distributions are normal and that all the groups have the same variability.
+\index{assumptions}
-As discussed previously, it appears that the distributions are right skewed and the variability might not be the same for all the groups.
+As discussed previously, it
+appears that the distributions are right skewed and the variability might not be the same for all the groups.
 The boxplot provides the information about the skew and variability but since it doesn't display the means it is not directly related